adamsilver/adamsilver.io-jekyll/_posts/2016-06-16-why-placeholders-are-problematic.md

 categories: design ux
 ---

 Since placeholders came along, designers have adopted them as means of storing hints.
-They're appeal lies in their minimal aesthetic.
+Their appeal lies in their minimal aesthetic.
 Unfortunatley, [minimal does not always mean simple](http://uxmyths.com/post/115783813605/myth-34-simple-minimal).

 Some designers have gone one step further, and replaced labels with placeholders.
 Either way, placeholders are a problematic for many reasons.
 Here's why: